 - Thoroughly rinse all shampoo from the skin using lukewarm water

-- After shampooing it is a good idea to use a conditioner such as EPISOOTHE® RINSE & CONDITIONER, especially if your dog has a long coat or itchy skin.
+- After shampooing it is a good idea to use a conditioner such as EPISOOTHE® SIS CONDITIONER, especially if your dog has a long coat or itchy skin.

 - Massage these into skin as per label instructions and rinse lightly.